Bithika-Jain/startupclub-website/README.md

-# 🚀 StartupVIT - Official Club Website
+# 🚀 StartUp Club - Official Website

 A modern, responsive, and full-stack website for **StartUp Club** — VIT Bhopal's premier entrepreneurship and innovation club.